 If moisture is the problem, you may see bubbles in your PVA filament caused by the moisture and notice a popping sound when printing.
 Print quality will be reduced, with bad layers of PVA support likely to cause failed prints.
 This could also lead to your BB print core becoming clogged (read more about how to fix a clogged print core).

 One of the best ways to avoid any problems is to keep your PVA in a sealed container when you are not using it.
-If you have Ultimaker PVA, we recommend reusing the resealable bag and desiccant included in the original packaging.
-This should be enough to keep your material in good condition for as long as you need it.
+If you have Ultimaker PVA, we recommend reusing the resealable bag and desiccant included in the original packaging as a starting point.
+This should be enough to keep your material in good condition.

 Some third-party manufacturers provide other solutions, such as specialist filament storage boxes, or you can use another type of air-tight container you may have to hand.